PavelMaltsev20/Tasks_Android/README.md

 Any user can view the source code by simply clicking on the GitHub button in the menu

-Appication have animation while switching screens.
+Application have animation while switching screens.

 You can see additional features in the images below.